Dental Implants in Rockville, MD

 When George Washington lost his teeth over 200 years ago, the only treatment was a poorly fitting denture.
 (Fun fact, history buffs!
 They weren’t actually wooden; they were made from ivory and gold!)

-Sounds great!
-How do I get one?
+- How do I get started?

 First, a thorough evaluation is necessary to plan the procedure.
 Many different types of dental implants are available, and we need to know as much about you and your mouth as we can so that we choose the right one.

 During the evaluation, your Rockville, MD top dentist who will be placing the implant will tell you what to expect and how to care for your mouth after the implant has been placed.

 After the appropriate amount of healing time—usually a few months—an impression is taken and sent to a lab where artisans will craft your new implant crown to custom fit your smile and your bite.

 Then the only thing left to do is place the crown in its proper orientation in your mouth.
 This step takes place in our Rockville, MD office when the dental implant is permanently integrated into the jawbone.